 - NoSQL database.

 - Operational database.

 Also, Read on SQL Exists to Enhance your knowledge!

 Features of SQL

 Now we are good to go with SQL!
 As discussed before SQL full form is a structured query language, it helps you to communicate with the database by commands.
 Here are some of the features of SQL Database:

-- It allows users to extract data from relational database.
+- It allows users to extract data from the relational database.

-- It allows to create database and tables.
+- It allows users to create databases and tables.

-- It allows updating, inserting, deleting and altering database and tables.
+- It allows updating, inserting, deleting, and altering databases and tables.

-- It provide security and allow to set a permission.
+- It provides security and allows to set permission.

 - Allows people to handle data in new ways.